 Czech glass and Czech crystal

 If you want to see how the glass/crystal is made both half-day and whole-day GLASS FACTORY TOURS available.
 Details on my Beroun Glass Factory and Karlovy Vary Glass Factory (Moser) pages.

-Let's first define what is Czech crystal and that will make Czech glass (and it's different types) a bit more understandable.
+Czech Glass and Czech Crystal - What's the difference?Let's first define what is Czech crystal and that will make Czech glass (and it's different types) a bit more understandable.
 There's a difference between the EU and USA on this and you'll need a Chemistry degree to fully understand it all but here goes:

 For something to be called Czech crystal it must contain at least 10% lead oxide.
 European standards demand that to be called "Leaded" Czech crystal it must have at least 24%.
 High end Czech Crystal production may be labelled as "high leaded" Czech crystal indicating that it has lead content greater than 30%.
 Czech crystal labelled as "full-lead" meets the 24% standard.
 Crystal can be less than 24% lead content if it contains enough of an element called Barium which increases the optical qualities.